Secure CheckoutPersonal information is secured with SSL technology.

-Extrusion Cooking: Cereal Grains Processing provides a thorough description of extrusion processing.
-The book addresses basic principles, details various extruder parts and their design principles, and considers raw food materials and their characteristics as they relate to extrusion, their physico-chemical changes in the various raw material components, and the modeling and control of extrusion process, scale aspects, extrusion plant design, food safety in extrusion, new advancements in extrusion, and the future of extrusion.
-This valuable reference serves as a one-volume reference on extrusion processing for food industry professionals and students.
+Extrusion Cooking provides a detailed description of extrusion processing with an in-depth exploration of cereal grains processing.
+In particular, the book addresses the basic principles of extrusion processing, various extruder parts and their design principles, food ingredients and their characteristics as they relate to extrusion.
+It also discusses physicochemical changes in the different ingredient components as they are processed in an extruder, modeling and control of extrusion process, scale-up aspects, extrusion plant design, food safety in extrusion, new advancements in extrusion, and a look into the future of extrusion.
+This valuable text serves as a one-volume reference on extrusion processing for food industry professionals and students.

 - Presents both the fundamental and applied aspects of extrusion processing

-- Details the extrusion of whole grain and high-fiber foods
+- Details the extrusion of whole-grain, high-fiber, and high-protein foods

 - Outlines extrusion processing of different ingredients

 - Addresses new technologies that have expanded the extruder capabilities